 I am with you.
 You are with me.

 How often do we hear about the ever-elusive harmonious state of being so many of us riders strive to create with our horses?
 Harmony.
 A lovely concept, and a daunting goal.
 A moving target (literally!) when it comes to our efforts to become a more unified pair with our four-legged partners in the arena and outside of it.
 Harmony.
-Lofty pictures of horse and rider pairs floating across the ground come to mind, effortless, a dance of two perfectly matched creatures, ballerina-like, a moving smile emanating from synchronized perfection.
+Lofty pictures of horse and rider pairs floating effortlessly across the ground come to mind, a dance of two perfectly matched creatures, a smile evoked by synchronized perfection.

 Lots of different parts of our lives are demanding attention while we’re all trying to cut out a few hours of quality time with our precious horses.
 Rushing from work, school, home and family, some quick stops at the post office, market, bank, gas station, bring a change of clothes or change at the barn, and there we are, out of breath, literally or in a manner of speaking, ready to have another go at it: Harmony!